Questions for you:

 Organisational applications:

 Specificity and falsifiability in strategic planning: Vague predictions fit any random event – “the spectre will emerge in the South” could match countless occurrences, given years to find connections.
-Strategic plans often suffer from Nostradamus syndrome: goals so general they can be declared successful regardless of outcomes.
+Strategic plans in business often suffer from Nostradamus syndrome: goals so general they can be declared successful regardless of outcomes.
 “Increase customer satisfaction” or “drive innovation” can be matched to any initiative after the fact.
-Build falsifiable strategies with specific, measurable predictions: “increase NPS from 42 to 55 by Q4” enables evaluation.
-Vague guidance provides rhetorical cover for any outcome, preventing learning from actual results.
+Build falsifiable strategies with specific, measurable predictions: “increase customers retention from 60 to 70 percent ” enables evaluation.
+Vague guidance provides rhetorical cover for any outcome, preventing learning from actual results, how can you organisation push back against that?

 Confirmation bias and selective memory: Humans naturally look for meaningful connections whilst overlooking misses.
 This makes vague predictions seem accurate – we remember the hits (“they predicted the financial crisis!”) whilst forgetting the countless misses and the vagueness, making matching trivial.
-Combat this by systematically tracking all predictions: record forecasts before outcomes, evaluate accuracy against specific criteria, calculate hit rates rather than memorable examples, and maintain prediction registers to prevent selective memory.
+Combat this among source of advice you trust by systematically tracking all predictions: record forecasts before outcomes, evaluate accuracy against specific criteria, calculate hit rates rather than memorable examples, and maintain prediction registers to prevent selective memory.
 Most “accurate predictors” have terrible track records when all predictions are counted.

 Post-hoc rationalisation and narrative construction: In hindsight, connections between predictions and events seem obvious and inevitable.
 Nostradamus didn’t predict specific events – interpreters retroactively matched vague quatrains to whatever happened.
 Organisations do this constantly: strategic plans are retroactively interpreted to match actual outcomes, leaders claim they “always knew” directions that emerged randomly, and consultants declare predictions accurate through creative reinterpretation.
 Prevent this by requiring specific, time-bound predictions before events, prohibiting retroactive interpretation, and comparing predictions to what actually happened rather than what can be construed to match.

 Testing prediction quality through specificity: Good predictions must be specific enough that they could be wrong.
-“Political upheaval will occur” is unfalsifiable – something can always match.
+“Political upheaval will occur” is unfalsifiable – something can always match a vague statement.
 “The incumbent party will lose the next election” is falsifiable and testable.
-When evaluating advice, forecasts, or strategic guidance, demand specificity: What exactly will happen?
-When?
-Under what conditions would you admit being wrong?
-If prediction can be matched to multiple contradictory outcomes, it’s not a prediction – it’s a Nostradamus quatrain providing an illusion of insight without actual forecasting value.
+When evaluating advice, forecasts, or strategic guidance, demand specificity.
+And what predictions are your organisation’s decision making practices based on, and are those predictions being tracked or tested?

 Further reading